-The following is the standard architectural specification for suspended ceiling system using PROMATECT®-H. The designer must determine the suitability of the design to the application and requirements before undertaking or constructing any works relating to the specifications and where in doubt should obtain the advice of a suitably qualified engineer.
+The following is the standard architectural specification for self-supporting ceiling membrane system using PROMATECT®-H. The designer must determine the suitability of the design to the application and requirements before undertaking or constructing any works relating to the specifications and where in doubt should obtain the advice of a suitably qualified engineer.

-Fire Attack From Below / Non Loadbearing
+Fire Attack From Above & Below / Fire Attack From Below / Non Loadbearing

-60/120/240 minutes\ fire rating, insulation and/or integrity in accordance with the criteria of BS476: Part 22: 1987.
+60/120/240 minutes fire rating, insulation and/or integrity in accordance with the criteria of BS476: Part 22: 1987 and AS1530: Part 4: 2005.